 Fingerprinting & FBI Background Checks

 The U.S. Embassy does not provide background checks for the U.S. or fingerprinting services except for U.S. adoption and naturalization cases.
-Information on how to obtain a background check from the U.S. can be found at https://www.fbi.gov/services/cjis.
+For information on obtaining a “Good Conduct” certification or a U.S. criminal records check, please see the detailed instructions here.

 Locating a Missing Relative